 Here are a few steps you may want to try – in any order – to identify, troubleshoot, and resolve the problem.

-1] Check your Internet connection and ensure that it is in working condition.
+Check your Internet connection and ensure that it is in working condition.
+If required change the connection and see.

 Run inetcpl.cpl to open Internet Options and click the Security tab.
 Select the Internet zone and click on the Custom level button.